 Alba Aviles represents private and public sector businesses in commercial litigation matters before state and federal courts, such as shareholder litigation, enforcement of restrictive covenants and intellectual property disputes.
-She represents mortgage companies, loan servicers and other financial institutions in the defense of claims by borrowers.
-Additionally, Alba has experience drafting EB-5 petitions for immigrant investors, real estate developers and regional centers.
+She has experience handling employment matters, including drafting employee handbook policies, arbitration of employment, sexual harassment, retaliation, and hostile work environment claims.
+Alba also represents mortgage companies, loan servicers and other financial institutions in the defense of claims by borrowers.
+Additionally, she has experience drafting EB-5 petitions for immigrant investors, real estate developers and regional centers.

 Alba served as a law clerk to The Honorable Walter Koprowski, Jr., Presiding Judge in the New Jersey Superior Court's Chancery Division - General Equity/Probate Part in Essex County.
 There, she gained experience in business litigation, as well as probate litigation.
 During law school, she was a legal intern for the Honorable Michael Shipp, U.S.D.J., while he served as a magistrate, and the Honorable Faith Hochberg, U.S.D.J. in the District of the New Jersey.
 Prior to law school, Alba worked in New York City for two start-ups, where she gained unique perspective on the growth and development of these businesses.

 Represents employer to obtain dismissal of discrimination charges